-The cultural and economic heart of the American Southwest, Phoenix boasts a thriving arts scene, professional sports teams in all four major leagues, and one of the country’s best libraries.
-The Valley of the Sun is also a hot spot for hikers who can crisscross rugged trails on Camelback Mountain and track down petroglyphs in the South Mountain Park and Preserve.
-Whether you’ve been in or out of doors, you’ll want to polish off your day with a hefty torta or a Sonoran hot dog at eclectic Southwestern restaurants around the city.
-We’ve rounded up some of the top attractions to visit around Downtown Phoenix, and some of the city’s best active excursions, on hiking trails where you can chase down sunset views and spot desert wildlife.
+The cultural and economic heart of the American Southwest, Phoenix boasts a thriving arts scene and professional sports teams in all four major leagues.
+The Valley of the Sun is also a hot spot for hikers who want to crisscross rugged trails on Camelback Mountain and track down petroglyphs in the South Mountain Park and Preserve.
+Whether you’ve been inside or outdoors all day, you’ll want to finish the evening with a hefty torta or a Sonoran hot dog at eclectic Southwestern restaurants around the city.
+We’ve rounded up some of the top attractions to visit around downtown Phoenix and some of the city’s best excursions, including hiking trails where you can chase down sunset views and spot desert wildlife.

-Art and culture: At the Heard Museum you can see Southwestern artifacts like Navajo and Zuni jewelry, as well as contemporary native works from across North America.
-A short walk down bustling Central Avenue takes you to the Phoenix Art Museum, which features an international visual arts collection, a sculpture garden, and rotating photography exhibits.
+- Art and culture: At the Heard Museum, you can see Southwestern artifacts like Navajo and Zuni jewelry as well as contemporary native works from across North America.
+A short walk down bustling Central Avenue takes you to the Phoenix Art Museum, which features an international art collection, a sculpture garden, and rotating photography exhibits.
 Keep walking south to admire the Burton Barr Central Library, where natural light floods into one of America’s best reading rooms.

-Southwestern and Mexican cuisine: Phoenix’s Southwestern specialties are as diverse as the city itself.
-For a taste of the Sonoran-style Mexican cuisine Phoenix is known for, make your way to casual spots like El Güero Canelo to feast on a Sonoran Hot Dog, wrapped in bacon and topped with pinto beans, onions, and tomatoes.
-Or, try gourmet takes on tacos and salads at Taco Guild, a convivial restaurant housed in a former church.
+- Southwestern and Mexican cuisine: Phoenix’s culinary specialties are as diverse as the city itself.
+For a taste of the Sonoran-style Mexican cuisine Phoenix is known for, make your way to casual spots like El Güero Canelo to feast on a Sonoran hot dog, which is wrapped in bacon and topped with pinto beans, onions, and tomatoes.
+Or try gourmet takes on tacos and salads at Taco Guild, a convivial restaurant housed in a former church.

 Best hiking trails in and around Phoenix:

-A classic route: Set in the Phoenix Mountains Preserve, Camelback Mountain is home to some of the area’s most popular hikes, only 20 minutes from Downtown Phoenix.
-Choose between two trails, Echo Canyon and Cholla, both of which lead to the summit and panoramic views of the city.
+- A classic route: Set in the Phoenix Mountains Preserve, Camelback Mountain is home to some of the area’s most popular hikes only 20 minutes from downtown Phoenix.
+Choose between two trails, Echo Canyon and Cholla, which both lead to the summit and panoramic views of the city.